infinispan/infinispan-operator/README.md

     - https://github.com/redhat-openshift-ecosystem/community-operators-prod
 8. Once PR in 5 has been merged and Operator has been released to OperatorHub, update the "replaces" field in `config/manifests/bases/infinispan-operator.clusterserviceversion.yaml` to `replaces: infinispan-operator.v<x.y.z>`
-9. Update the `RELATED_IMAGE_OPENJDK` field in `config/manager/manager.yaml` to use the required floating tag, e.g. `13.0`
-10. Update `scripts/ci/install-catalog-source.sh` `VERSION` field to the next release version
+9. Update `scripts/ci/install-catalog-source.sh` `VERSION` field to the next release version
-11. Update `scripts/create-olm-catalog.sh` to include the just released version in `BUNDLE_IMGS` and the next release version in the update graph
+10. Update `scripts/create-olm-catalog.sh` to include the just released version in `BUNDLE_IMGS` and the next release version in the update graph
-12. Commit changes with appropriate commit message, e.g "Next Version <x.y.z>"
+11. Commit changes with appropriate commit message, e.g "Next Version <x.y.z>"

 # Testing